And now, Scary-Crayon reviews…

 Honestly, by the tenth book, the series seems less like an actual book series and more like a prolonged exercise in putting words on pages — almost as if the author wanted to see how many of my National Novel Writing Month techniques he could use in a single book and escape meetings with his editor with his person and bloated page count intact.

 And of course, in addition to the flaws of the writing, some of the stuff that happens in the books is just dumb.
 Throughout the series, most of the adults the Baudelaires meet are as intelligent as your average South Park townie — such that, when Count Olaf shows up in one of his ridiculous disguises, the adults fail to recognize him even though the Baudelaires aren’t fooled for a moment.
 For instance, Count Olaf shows up in one of the books wearing a turban in order to hide his unibrow, one of his most notable physical features.
-However, A Series of Unfortunate Events: The End (Book 13)instead of taking the Baudelaires’ word that this man is in fact Olaf, the adults simply assume that the children are mistaken: this man can’t be Count Olaf because his features don’t include a unibrow!
+However, instead of taking the Baudelaires’ word that this man is in fact Olaf, the adults simply assume that the children are mistaken: this man can’t be Count Olaf because his features don’t include a unibrow!
 (And because Olaf says he’s wearing the turban for religious reasons, the adults refuse to ask him to remove it.)
 This kind of thing is annoying enough, but at least it’s mildly plausible — after all, adults probably do ignore kids far more than they should.
 However, there are also things like the situation in the fourth book, The Miserable Mill.
 In this title, the Baudelaires find themselves working at and living in the dormitories of the Lucky Smells Lumbermill… where the workers are paid in coupons instead of money.
 As such, they can’t afford to take advantage of the coupon discounts because they have no money to buy the discounted items.
 And while it arguably makes some sense that adults would ignore the warnings of children, it makes no sense whatsoever that adults in modern times would continue to work for employers who don’t actually pay them.

 The Baudelaire orphans are also prone to credibility-stretching lapses in judgment.
 Another frustrating occurrence that takes place throughout the titles is that the Baudelaires will uncover some terribly important piece of information, or some supporting character will find some crucial evidence that the Baudelaires need to know.
 Yet instead of insisting on sharing that information immediately or listening to that information at once, as the case may be, the Baudelaires will actively delay the act until later.
 In each instance, the opportunity is lost: either the person whom the Baudelaires need to inform ends up dead before their next encounter or the individual with important knowledge for the Baudelaires ends up dead or kidnapped.
 You’d think the Baudelaires would catch on after the first time this happened, but they continue to hold their tongues or close their ears at key moments right up until the end of the series.
 While this does have the effect of extending the various mysteries and keeping certain secrets preserved as the novels progress, it is also very, very irritating.